-During the Gilded Age, a number of businessmen made large sums of money by putting themselves in control of whole industries, such as railroading, banking, oil, and others.
-The practice of being the only person who controls a particular industry is known as having a monopoly over that industry.
+During the Gilded Age, a number of businessmen made large sums of money by gaining control of whole industries such as railroads, banking, or oil.
+The practice of controlling an entire industry is known as having a monopoly over that industry.

 JP Morgan would later buy Carnegie Steel and transform it into his U.S. Steel Corporation.
-Like Rockefeller, Carnegie also became a philanthropist later on in life.
+Like Rockefeller, Carnegie retired and became a philanthropist.